 avahi-daemon for advanced uses like announcing services.

-If you have setup your own DNS server using Unbound or something else and you do NOT want to use systemd-resolved then this is desired and required:
+If you have setup your own DNS server using Unbound or something else and you do NOT want to use systemd-resolved then this configuration is desired and required even if you do not want to use it:

 You need to make sure systemd-resolved is not set to listen on 127.0.0.1 with